Glossary term

 • calculating targets.

-Long-term science-based targets must cover at least 95% of company-wide scope 1 and 2 emissions and 90% of scope 3 emissions.
+Long-term science-based targets must cover at least 95 percent of company-wide scope 1 and 2 emissions and 90 percent of scope 3 emissions.
 However, long-term science-based targets can differ according to sector.
-For example, in the forest, land, and agriculture (FLAG) sector, companies should reduce their scope 1, 2 and 3 emissions by 80%.
+For example, in the forest, land, and agriculture (FLAG) sector, companies should reduce their scope 1, 2 and 3 emissions by 80 percent.

 Please see the SBTi's Corporate Net-Zero Standard paper for sector-specific targets.